Masatsugu Asakawa: President of Asian Development Bank

 On 2 December 2019, it was announced that Asakawa had been unanimously elected by Board of Governors of Asian Development Bank (ADB) as the 10th president of the Bank.
 The Government of Japan nominated Asakawa as a candidate for position of president ADB in September 2019.
 The former ADB president, Takehiko Nakao, announced that he would retire as ADB president on 16 January 2020 so Asakawa took up his position as ADB president on 17 January 2020.
 In the first instance, Asakawa was expected to serve out the remainder of the five-term presidential term which Nakao began in November 2016.
 After he took over, ADB made significant contributions to the regional response to the COVID-19 pandemic by providing a $20 million package and a $9 billion Asia Pacific Vaccine Facility.

 The regular five-year election for the position of ADB president was held as scheduled in mid-2021.
 Asakawa was the only candidate and received unanimous support for a five-year term beginning on 24 November 2021.

+In 2024, Asakawa announced his resignation effective on 23 February 2025.